kesondrakey/kesondrakey.github.io/fluxtower1.md

     .grid-item {
       position: relative;
       overflow: hidden;
-      width: 200px; /* Adjust the width to make it square */
+      height: 200px; /* Adjust the height to make it square */
-      height: 200px; /* Adjust the height to make it square */ }
+      border-radius: 0; /* Make the buttons square-shaped */
+    }

     .grid-item a {